shasso/cdp/readme.txt

 ************ Notes ****************
 This is a trivial example that demonstrates how to use two design patterns to integarte two separately designed components.
-This example was part of a presentation that I presentet at SEI, SATURN 2013 Software Architecture Conference Minneapolis, MN April 29 to May 3, 2013.
-The actual presentation and the extended paper that descibes the theory behind this code are also uploaded in this folder.
+This example was part of a presentation that I presented at SEI, SATURN 2013 Software Architecture Conference Minneapolis, MN April 29 to May 3, 2013.
 This is work in progress and I have an intention to extend it further.

 Please feel free to contact me with any questions.